enaciodabasi/ethercat_interface/README.md

 '''

 If the libethercat.so file is not found during the build process, change the file path for it in the CMakeLists.txt .

+# Usage

+Before running the example or your code make sure the EtherCAT system is up and running in your system.
+An example of this process can be found in the setup_ethercat.sh file.
+In a terminal as root user run:
+'''bash
+./setup_ethercat.sh
+'''